DIGITAL CONCERT HALL

 The Digital Concert Hall 2022/23 Season Subscription Package contains 7 amazing concerts with renowned artists such as countertenor Reginald Mobley, pianist Olga Paschenko, and Juno Award-winning soprano Hélène Brunet to name only a few.
 There’s even a musical murder mystery to kick off the season.

 Each concert is available for viewing at any time from its open date through May 31, 2023, and will be sent directly to you.

 EMV is also offering all seven concerts in a Subscription Package that includes bonus materials such as ‘Intimate Conversations’ (7-10 extra videos) – video interviews with many of the featured artists.
-Early Bird Price for full Subscription Package is $70.
-The Early Bird Package is available from September 7 through October 21 – that’s a discount of 50%.
-The price increases to $90 starting October 22.
+For the full Season Package, tickets are on sale now for $90.
 Digital Concert Hall Subscriptions also make wonderful gifts for the music lovers on your list.

 2022-23 Digital Concert Hall Season:

 WHO KILLED LECLAIR?
 A MURDER MYSTERY CONCERT – AVAILABLE OCTOBER 22, 2022 AT 5:00 P.M. | BUY A SINGLE TICKET

 Infusion Baroque invites you to investigate the real-life murder of violinist-composer Jean-Marie Leclair, found stabbed to death in his home in Paris on October 23, 1764.
 Despite a thorough investigation and a plethora of suspects, no one was ever charged with the crime.
 Was it the composer’s estranged wife?
 A jealous colleague?
 Or something more sinister?
 Learn the details of the original investigation while enjoying a sumptuous program of music by the slain composer, and get to the bottom of Who Killed Leclair!
 Click here for more details.